-These are the days of large hard disks and seldom do we come across a case that someone is running out of disk space.
+These are the days of large hard disks and seldom do we come across a case where someone is running out of disk space.
 Nevertheless, if you think you are running out of disk space on your Windows computer, you need to free up & increase hard disk space, before your system starts facing issues or starts getting the Low Disk Space notifications, you may have to consider options to free up some disk space fast.

 Free up & increase hard disk space in Windows 11/10